Translation between English and German

 Transcription foreign language

-In year 1066 William the Conqueror conquered England and introduced French as the language of the elite.
-This gave rise to Middle English, a complex language mix of Old English, Old French, and Latin.
-It is also the time when Chaucer wrote his Canterbury Tales.
+In the year 1066 William the Conqueror conquered England and introduced French as the language of the elite.
+This gave rise to Middle Englisha complex mix of Old English, Old French and Latin.
+This is also the period in which Chaucer wrote his Canterbury Tales.

 This phase of Middle English was characterized by a standardization of the language.
-Chaucer wrote his Canterbury Tales during this period.
+Chaucer wrote his Canterbury Tales during this time.

-During the early modern period (16th to 18th century), English experienced a tremendous expansion of its vocabulary through the introduction of new words from various languages such as Latin, Greek, and Spanish.
-It is also the time when Shakespeare wrote his works.
+During the early modern period (16th to 18th century), English underwent an enormous expansion of its vocabulary through the introduction of new words from various languages such as Latin, Greek and Spanish.
+This is also the period in which Shakespeare wrote his works.

-At 17th century began a period of standardization of English.
+In the 17th century a phase of normalization and standardization of English began.
 The first dictionaries and grammars were published.

-At 18th century a form of English called Standard English emerged.
-This form of the language is now used as standard in many English-speaking countries.
+In the 18th century a form of English known as Standard English emerged.
+Today, this form of the language is used as the standard in many English-speaking countries.

-At 20th century English continued to evolve with the introduction of new words from pop culture, technology, and the Internet.
+In the 20th century English continued to evolve with the introduction of new words from popular culture, technology and the internet.

-English is also the dominant language on the Internet and in science.
-About 90% of all websites are written in English and most scientific publications are published in English.
+English is also the dominant language on the internet and in science.
+Around 90% of all websites are written in English and most scientific publications are published in English.

 In total, there are more than 1 billion people who speak English as a foreign language.
 This is more than any other language in the world.
-According to EF Education First's English Proficiency Index, Sweden is at the top of the list of countries with the best English proficiency.
-It is believed that about 90% of Swedes can speak English.
+According to EF Education First's English Proficiency Index, Sweden is the country with the highest level of English proficiency.
+It is estimated that around 90% of Swedes can speak English.
 Other countries with high English proficiency are the Netherlands, Denmark and Finland.

-Some of the best known dialects of the English language are British English, American English, and Australian English.
-These dialects have their own differences in pronunciation, grammar and vocabulary.
+Some of the best known dialects of the English language are British English, American English and Australian English.
+These dialects have their own differences in terms of pronunciation, grammar and vocabulary.

 British English

-British English is the dialect spoken in the United Kingdom.
-It has many different accents, including the Cockney accent, Estuary English, and RP (Received Pronunciation).
+British English is the dialect spoken in Great Britain.
+It has many different accents, including the Cockney accent, Estuary English and RP (Received Pronunciation).
 The RP is the standard accent in the UK and is often used in the media and education.

 Some of the distinctive features of British English are the pronunciation of the letters "r" and "t".
-In some accents, the letter "r" is not pronounced, while in other accents, the letter "t" is pronounced as a "glottal plosive," meaning that it is formed in the throat.
+In some accents, the letter "r" is not pronounced, while in other accents the letter "t" is pronounced as a "glottal plosive", which means that it is formed in the throat.

 American English

-American English is spoken in the United States and also has many different accents, including the Southern accent, the New York accent, and the California accent.
-American English has some differences in vocabulary compared to British English, such as the use of "apartment" instead of "apartment".
+American English is spoken in the USA and also has many different accents, including the Southern accent, the New York accent and the California accent.
+American English has some differences in vocabulary compared to British English, such as the use of "apartment" instead of "flat".

 Some of the special features of American English are the pronunciation of the letter "r" and the use of "z" instead of "s" in some words.
-In American English, the letter "r" is usually pronounced, and in some accents it is even stressed.
+In American English, the letter "r" is normally pronounced, and in some accents it is even emphasized.
 The use of "z" instead of "s" is common in some words, such as "realize" or "criticize".

 Australian English